-There are a couple of small beaches on the peninsula itself.
+There are also a couple of small lake beaches on the peninsula itself.
 Bathers and sun-seekers should head for the lido at Spiaggia Lido delle Bionde for a chance to swim in the lake.

 A ferry port in the town allows access to other resorts around the shores of Lake Garda, and arriving here by boat also gives you a very nice view of Sirmione and its castle.

 Just a few kilometres from Sirmione at Desenzano you can visit Gardaland, one of the largest amusement parks in Italy and the Gardaland Sea Life Aquarium, as well as the Aqua Park and Movie Studios at Canevaworld.

 Gardone 14 km

 Salo 14 km